 The one-year-old plants are cut back, watered, fertilized and generally pampered in order to provide a plentiful, delicious harvest in their second and final year.

-Inset photo by farm manager Ethan Buchanan-Valenti.
+Inset photo by Ethan Buchanan-Valenti.
 Text adapted from our book, Morning Glory’s Farm Food: Stories from the Fields, Recipes from the Kitchen.
 More strawberry news and recipes: